 Carbon monoxide (or CO) is a colorless, odorless gas produced by burning material containing carbon.
 Carbon monoxide poisoning can cause brain damage and death.
 Carbon monoxide cannot be sensed or smelled, but it can kill.

 Carbon monoxide is the leading cause of accidental poisoning deaths in America.
-The Centers for Disease Control (CDC) estimates that carbon monoxide poisoning claims nearly 500 lives, and causes more than 15,000 visits to hospital emergency departments annually.
+The Centers for Disease Control (CDC) estimates that carbon monoxide poisoning claims about 500 lives, and causes more than 15,000 visits to hospital emergency departments annually.

 Carbon monoxide is produced by common household appliances.
 When not properly ventilated, carbon monoxide emitted by these appliances can build up.
 Common causes of CO emission include: gas water heaters; kerosene space heaters; charcoal grills; propane heaters and stoves; gasoline and diesel powered generators; cigarette smoke; gasoline powered concrete saws; indoor tractor pulls; any boat with an engine; and spray paint, solvents, degreasers, and paint removers.

 Radon is a naturally occurring, odorless, and colorless gas produced by the breakdown of uranium in soil, rock, and water.
 Because radon is a gas, it can enter buildings through openings or cracks in the foundation.
 The radon gas itself decays into radioactive solids, called radon daughters.
 The radon daughters attach to dust particles in the air, and can be inhaled.
 The inhalation of radon daughters has been linked to lung cancer.
 Radon exposure generally occurs in the home or workplace.